 Well connected, yet a world away

-The suburban streets of Richmond feel a world away from the hustle and bustle of Central London, quaint boutiques and pretty greens make Richmond a very desirable place to be.
+Leafy Richmond feels a world away from the hustle and bustle of Central London, large parks and pretty greens make Richmond a very desirable place to be.
 The Petersham itself is often frequented by some of the world’s most famous, and with its glorious views, grand Victorian architecture and elegant interiors, it is easy to see why!
-There certainly isn’t a shortage of things to do in and around Richmond either; explore Richmond park, take the family to Kew Gardens or visit one of the local historic houses.
+There certainly isn’t a shortage of things to do in and around Richmond either; explore Richmond park and it's famous deer, wander through the beautiful Kew Gardens or Hampton Court Palace grounds.
+Adventure lovers can take to the water and try paddle boarding on the Thames.

 Things to do in and around Richmond